MarcusCubero/Comp_Org_Final_Project/README.md

 ## Link to Arduino Code

-This is the Repository for the code: <a href="https://github.com/johnslw26/MarcusLucasStopwatch"></a>
+This is the Repository for the code: [Link](https://github.com/johnslw26/MarcusLucasStopwatch)

 ### Code Description